Droneception Mission Maker for Litchi Instructions Technical Details

 8. In the "Places" window pane (on the left), right-click on "Line Measure" and "Save Place As" a kml file.

-2. In page one of Droneception Mission Maker for Litchi:
+2. In page one of Droneception Mission Creator for Litchi:

-3. Select the ending height.
-The ending height should be high enough to capture some sort of point of interest which will end up at the top of the droneception image, maybe 200 feet (70 meters).
+4. Select the ending height.
+The ending height should be high enough to capture some sort of point of interest which will end up at the top of the droneception image.
+Often, 400 feet (120 meters) is optimal.

-3. In page two of Droneception Mission Maker for Litchi:
+3. In page two of Droneception Mission Creator for Litchi:

 1. Review (and understand) the parameters and calculations shown.